llun/homebridge-wifipresence/readme.md

 # HomeBridge Wifi Presence

-Detect presence in the room via wifi.
-This plugin is using MAC address to detect is anyone in the room or not.
+Detect presence in the room via WiFi.
+This plugin uses MAC addresses to detect when somebody is in a room or not, depending on which network they are connected to.

 ## Setup